GuodongLong/sentiment/misinfo.md

 - Label 3: Unrelated messages.

 Notice: There is no neural comments for the misinformation.
-If you spread the misinformation, you will be part of the believed poputaion.
+If you spread the misinformation without comments, you will be part of the believed poputaion.
 The labelling process could be an active learning process.